allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

     - an articulation the original research question behind the experiment
     - an original research question not posed by the experiment which suggests a new direction of study
 - a visualization of the roadmap of steps taken to reproduce _one experiment_ in the assigned paper, including:
-  - steps to create the process
+  - the discrete steps creating a reproducible process that conducts the experiment
   - any additional resources consulted in order to complete the project, including:
     - generative prompts
     - "how-to" guides